rust-lang/rustc-perf/collector/benchmarks/README.md

 - **html5ever**: An HTML parser.
 Stresses macro parsing code significantly.
 - **hyper-2**: A fairly large crate.
 Utilizes async/await, and used by many Rust programs.
+- **hyper-0.14.18**: A fairly large crate.
+Utilizes async/await, and used by many Rust programs.
+The crate uses cargo features to enable large portions of its structure and is built with `--features client,http1,http2,server,stream`.
 - **image-0.24.1**: Basic image processing functions and methods for converting to and from various image formats.
 Used often in graphics programming.